-There are many symbols that we can find in the geometry of nature.
+There are many symbols that we can find in the sacred geometry of nature.
 Here is the list of the most important shapes and meanings.
 Each one is something in nature.
 These are the sacred geometry shapes names list explained:

-The circle is regarded as one of the most critical shapes of geometry in nature.
-It is considered a symbol of unity, and wholeness of the Universe.
+The circle is one of the most critical shapes of geometry in nature.
+It is a geometrical symbol of unity, and wholeness of the Universe.
 Besides, the ratio of the circumference of the circle in contrast to its diameter is known as Pi, which is a never-ending number; neither does it repeats itself.

 The sphere is referred to as a container that can hold all forms.
 It is a symbol of inclusion, oneness, and integrity as all measurements are the same in a sphere.
 Seeds, planets, atoms, cells are all spheres.

 Every measurement either begin or end at a point.
 Even the center of a circle or sphere contains a point.
-For this reason, there is a belief that the point is connected with the beginning and end of any type of creation.
+For this reason, there is a belief that the point connects with the beginning and end of any type of creation.

 The Vesica Piscis